-Route Three – if route one or two is not possible, then the applicant must explain the reasons to the ID checker.
-In particular, previous changes of name must be declared.
+Route Three – if route one or two is not possible, then the applicant must explain the reasons to the ID checker (employer).

 For route three the applicant must produce a certified copy of a UK Birth Certificate – all copies of UK birth certificates state ‘certified copy’ when issued by the General Records Office.
 They must produce a further four documents, one from group 2a, and a further three documents from group 2a or 2b, one of which must confirm their current address.

 If the applicant cannot satisfy the requirements of route one, two or three, then APCS can arrange for the DBS to carry out a fingerprint check.
 This application can only be submitted on a paper form, will require the applicant to visit their local police station and takes considerably longer than the online applications.

 - Current valid (in date) Passport.

 - Current Driving Licence (UK/EU) (Full or provisional) Isle of Man/Channel Islands; photo card only (a photo card is only valid if the individual presents it with the associated counterpart licence; except Jersey).

 - Birth Certificate (UK & Channel Islands) – issued at the time of birth.
 Full or short form acceptable including those issued by UK authorities overseas, such as Embassies, High Commissions and HM Forces.